beyond-decentralized/AIRport/ORMs/tarmaq/query/doc/query/query_types/entity_graph_query.md

     - [Reason](#reason)

 <!-- /TOC -->
-Entity Graph Query is an entity based query API where the select clause is specified as a JSON object tree.
+Entity Graph Query is an entity based query API where the SELECT clause is specified as a JSON object tree.

 Entity Graph Query returns fully interlinked graphs of objects.
 So, the